 \section{Related Work}

 Recent LLMs demonstrate impressive tool-usage capabilities, with cloud-based models such as GPT-5 \citep{openai2025gpt5systemcard}, Claude 4 \citep{anthropic2025claude4systemcard}, and GLM-4.5 \citep{zeng2025glm} leading by a wide margin on function-call benchmarks like BFCL V4 \citep{patilberkeley} and $\tau^2$-Bench \citep{barres2025tau}.
-Recent work has explored fine-tuning LLMs on large datasets to build general purposes function calling models \citep{gorilla-openfunctions-v2}.
-These model often fail in real-world scenarios due to poor function selection, misinterpretation of user intent, or under realistic data perturbations \citep{dang2025improving,rabinovich2025robustness}.
+Recent work has explored fine-tuning LLMs on large datasets to build general-purpose function calling models \citep{gorilla-openfunctions-v2}.
+These models often fail in real-world scenarios due to poor function selection, misinterpretation of user intent, or under realistic data perturbations \citep{dang2025improving,rabinovich2025robustness}.
 Alternatively, ICL strategies for tool learning can involve including tool descriptions \citep{shen2023hugginggpt, shen2024taskbench, patel2025learning} or example trajectories \citep{paranjape2023art,sarukkai2025self} within the model prompt.
 To handle hundreds of functions, recent work uses retrieval-augmented generation to sub-select tools that are relevant to the task \citep{qin2023toolllm, braunschweiler2025toolreagt, paramanayakam2025less}.
-Most prior work retrieve relevant tools based on the query and tool descriptions \citep{braunschweiler2025toolreagt,paramanayakam2025less,paranjape2023art}. \cite{liu2024controlllm} and \cite{ding2025scitoolagent} assume a known tool dependency graph and use it to aid the LLM with selecting relevant functions.
+Most prior art retrieves relevant tools based on the query and tool descriptions \citep{braunschweiler2025toolreagt,paramanayakam2025less,paranjape2023art}. \cite{liu2024controlllm} and \cite{ding2025scitoolagent} assume a known tool dependency graph and use it to aid the LLM with selecting relevant functions.
 As tool dependencies are often unknown, others propose learning them via demonstrations \citep{paranjape2023art, chen2025gtool, liu2024toolnet, qin2023toolllm, patil2024gorilla, erdogan2024tinyagent}.
-Unlike prior retrievers that rely solely on the user query or static tool-dependency graphs, we propose a dynamic tool retrieval approach that conditions on both the current query and the sequence of previously invoked tools.
-A more extensive discussion of related works can be found in Appendix~\ref{sec:app_related_works}.
-In Table~\ref{tab:tool_comparison} in the Appendix, we summarize related works that most closely align with our method.
+Unlike prior retrievers that rely solely on the user query or static tool dependency graphs, we propose a dynamic tool retrieval approach that conditions on both the current query and the evolving sequence of previously invoked tools.
+In Table~\ref{tab:tool_comparison}, we summarize related works that most closely align with our method.
 We compare against $5$ different categories. \textbf{1) Tool Dependency Aware:} retrievers that utilize tool dependencies are better informed to solve multi-step tasks \citep{gao2025tool}; \textbf{2) Tool Description Free:} function documentation may not be available or consistent across large sets of tools \citep{patel2025learning}; \textbf{3) Query Aware:} retrieval methods should retrieve tools relevant to the specific task, i.e. email tasks will more likely need getting an email address than opening a document, \textbf{4) Multi-Step History Aware:} retrievers that take into account multi-step history, not just current step, avoid bias towards frequently called functions, and \textbf{5) Small Model:} On-device agents have stricter memory and latency requirements that the retrieval method needs to satisfy.
 Our method is the only one that satisfies all $5$ categories.
+A more extensive discussion of related works can be found in Appendix~\ref{sec:app_related_works}.